curlerhaus/MS1_BrowserGame/README.md

 # MS1_BrowserGame
 Software Development Course Milestone 1 project.
 Browser Game.

-Basic curling trivia game.

-ask users questions to test their knowledge about curling. at the end give people a link to their local curling club.

-## H1 tag

-### game2 tag
+### Curling Trivia
-- bullet points.
-- bullet points
+Start out on the home page to view the links to learn the ins and out turns of curling.
+Play the trivia game to test your knowledge then follow the link to a map to find a curling club nearest you.